The barbell row has produced many strong backs. And yet it’s an exercise that’s very rarely done correctly in the gym, mostly due to ego.

-One of the most frequent problems that people experience with barbell rows is that the lower back gives up quite fast.
-Why?
+One of the most frequent problems that people experience with barbell rows is that the lower back gives up quickly.

-When performing barbell rows your spine must be in perfect alignment.
+During barbell rows, your spine must be in a perfect alignment.
 If you are hunched over, the connective tissues of the spinal column are under a lot of tension and a strain may occur.

-To safely do the exercise arch your back and push your chest out.
-Brace your abs.
+Instead, arch your back, push your chest out and brace your abs.
 This will ensure that the spinal cord is protected.

-The lower back has to work quite hard during the execution of the movement.
+Maintaining this position takes a lot of effort.
+The lower back has to work very hard during the execution of the movement.
 That’s why barbell rows can fatigue the area very fast.

 What can you do to fix the problem?